Emplocity/nameko-zipkin/README.md

 We've provided an example docker-compose based stack that includes a nameko service and a Zipkin instance.
-To try it out, run `docker-compose up` in the root directory of the project.
+To try it out, run `docker-compose up` in the example directory of the project.
 This will bring up three services: RabbitMQ (required by nameko), Zipkin, and an example Python service with both RPC and HTTP endpoints.